marmelab/awesome-rest/README.md

 * [Insomnia](https://github.com/getinsomnia/insomnia) - Cross-platform HTTP and GraphQL Client
 * [ExtendsClass](https://extendsclass.com/rest-client-online.html) - Make HTTP requests with a simple web-based HTTP client.
 * [TestMace](https://testmace.com) - Cross-platform simple but powerful IDE for API automation testing.
+* [Dredd](https://github.com/apiaryio/dredd) - Dredd is a language-agnostic command-line tool for validating API description document against backend implementation of the API.
+It works with OpenAPI and can be used to test API implementation against the specation.

 ### Mocking